ChaelCodes/MeetAnotherDay/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)

-# ConfBuddies
+# Meet Another Day
 An app to help you find and meet up with your buddies at conferences.

 Have you ever gone to a conference, met someone really cool who lives halfway around the world, and then promptly fell out of touch as soon as the conference was over?
 A year later, you don't remember their name, but you remember that you met someone really cool at this conference last time you went.
-ConfBuddies help you manage those relationships!
+Meet Another Day helps you manage those relationships!
 Friend someone while you're at the conference, and when you go to future conferences, find out who else is going!

 [Check it out!](https://confbuddies.herokuapp.com/)